HR Entry-Level Jobs Guide: Roles, Salaries, and Strategies to Get Hired

 Past work experience in non-HR areas might transfer nicely to an HR job.
 For example, you could be considered for an entry-level HR job if you have experience as a:

-Top this experience with a good work record and excellent references, and you might be one of a company's leading candidates.
+Top this experience with a good work record and excellent references, and you might be one of the company's leading candidates.

 It also helps to let your superiors know if you're interested in getting an HR position within your company.
-Typically, supervisors want employees to be happy.
-So, they'll often keep you informed when HR positions pop up and point you toward available training opportunities.
-Volunteering your time in the HR department is another valuable way to gain work experience.
+With this information, they can help keep you informed when HR positions open up and point you toward available training opportunities.

 Qualifications to further your HR career